Maui United Way Inc

 Kahua Grants Initiative

-• Capacity-building program for emerging and grassroots nonprofits
+• Capacity-building programme for emerging and grassroots nonprofits

 • Funding amount not publicly disclosed

-• Includes technical assistance and peer learning through April 30, 2026
+• Includes technical assistance and peer learning through cohort period

 • Partnership with SR Partners LLC for grant consulting support